mjtroniks/Mojobot/README.md

 ## Introduction

 Mojobot by MJtronics is an innovative robot designed for educational purposes and hobbyist projects, providing a versatile platform for learning and experimentation.
-There is a complete guide to get started with Mojobot in our the [Wiki](https://github.com/mjtroniks/Mojobot/wiki) page
+There is a complete guide to get started with Mojobot in our [Wiki](https://github.com/mjtroniks/Mojobot/wiki) page

 ## Characteristics